-Window repair has many benefits, usually costing less than installation.
-However, window replacement also has benefits.
+When it comes to windows, repair has many advantages, usually costing less than installation.
+However, window replacement also has its benefits.
 If you live in an older home with single-pane windows, it could be your chance to upgrade to an energy-efficient model.
 Now take a look at your window frames.

 For instance, if you neglect real wood window frames, they can rot so much that the glass does not fit properly in the frame.
 This, in turn, can reduce your energy efficiency level.
 Rebuilding old, rotten windows can cost as much, if not more, than new windows.
 If that's the case, replacement windows are probably the best option.
 Repair is often the most sensible choice, especially if you're looking to save energy.

 Here's a guide to help you decide.
 But if energy savings aren't the only reason you're considering using new windows, our repair or replacement guide below will help you make the right decision.
 Repair or replace?
 Repair if the damage is minor.
 Replace it if the frames are completely rotten.

 However, be sure to take a good look; they often look worse than they are.
 Repair or replace?
 Repair, unless replacement parts cannot be found on old windows.
 If they are, then you should replace them.
 Even if you replaced all the windows in your house with energy-efficient windows, you would only see an average savings of 7 to 15% on your energy bill.
 But if you seal the leaks in your windows, in addition to other leaks in your home, you can save 10-20% on your energy bills.

 But the real savings are the money you didn't spend on replacing windows.
 The cost of your time is also something to consider.
 Sometimes repairing and maintaining old windows can be more problematic than proceeding with window replacement.
 There's always the added maintenance hassle that comes with old, worn-out products.
 You may need to constantly repair stuck windows, repaint them to improve their appearance, look for rare or discontinued replacement parts, or clean all the nooks and crannies of outdated designs.